smooth-loader/smooth-loader/README.md

 - Loads images with IMG tag
 - Loads background images
-- Loads images with nice smooth animation
+- Loads images with a smooth fade in animation

 # Installation